XRPLF/xrpl-dev-portal/ripplerest_api.md

  * An installed version of `ripple-rest` running locally or remotely.
 Instructions on installing `ripple-rest` can be found in the readme.md file in the Github Repository <a href="https://github.com/ripple/ripple-rest" target="_blank">here</a>.

  * An activated Ripple account.
-If you don't have a Ripple account, you can use the Ripple web client to create one, as described in the <a href="https://ripple.com/wiki/Client_Manual" target="_blank">Client Manual</a>.
-Make sure you have a copy of the Ripple address for your account; the address can be found by clicking on the __Receive__ tab in the web client.
+If you don't have a Ripple account, you can use the Ripple web client to create one, as described in the <a href="https://support.ripplelabs.com/hc/en-us/categories/200194196-Set-Up-Activation" target="_blank">online support</a>.
+Make sure you have a copy of the Ripple address for your account; the address can be found by clicking the *Show Address* button in the __Fund__ tab of the [web client](https://rippletrade.com/).

  * The URL of the server running the `ripple-rest` API that you wish to use.
 In this documentation, we will assume that the server is installed and running on a server you have connectivity to.